Mezaka/UnityHeightmapBaker/README.md

 To change the filepath or name of the output open the python script and change the corresponding String in line 8.

 To change the height of your baking volume move the camera up by that amount, go to the world settings -> Mist Pass and add your heightchange to the "Depth" value.
 You may also change the BakingVolume mesh, but it is more of a reminder than a necessity.
 Also take the heightchange into consideration when importing to unity.

+If you dont want to bake it, but use an image, you can also comment out the rendering line in the script (line 14) and plug your own image into the viewer node.
+The script will interpret the red channel of the image as your height.

+You can also use your GPU to render the image, but i experienced some weird bugs when doing that, so it is set to CPU by deafult.
+But just try it out.